Productive Synergy: Kanban vs Scrum

 Scrum is for development teams and Kanban is for maintenance teams

-While Scrum is optimised for complex work and product delivery, it can also be applied in a wider context.
+While Scrum is optimized for complex work and product delivery, it can also be applied in a wider context.
 And following the core Kanban practices, such as visualizing and managing workflows, it benefits any process and certainly isn’t limited to development.

 Another widely-spread claim is that Kanban is only suitable for teams that are handling interrupt-driven, ad hoc workload.
 But the truth is, Kanban practices can be applied to pre-planned, sustained workload with great success as well.